Attract hummingbirds to your garden by planting their favorite nectar-rich flowering vines. Grow these vines for hummingbirds.

 Phaseolus coccineus, Annual

-Grow scarlet runner bean, a hummingbird favorite, in a sunny spot in your vegetable or flower garden.
-You can grow these long vines on a trellis, arbor or fence.
-Regular harvesting will keep the plant producing more pods and its scarlet flowers blossoming.
+Grow scarlet runner bean, a hummingbird favorite vine, in full sun in your vegetable or flower garden.
+You can train these long vines on a trellis, arbor or fence.
+Regular harvesting will keep this vining plant producing more bean pods and its scarlet colored flowers in full bloom.

 Canary Creeper

-Tropaeolum peregrinum, Annual, Perennial in zones 9 to 10
+Tropaeolum peregrinum, Zones 9 to 10 or Annual

 Take a close look at the bright yellow flowers and you’ll see the inspiration for the common name.
 Grow this climbing nasturtium in full sun to part shade with moist, well-drained soil.
 Allow it to scramble through other plants, train it on a trellis or grow it in a hanging basket.